aspyrx/ipaces.org/src/routes/about/bylaws/index.md

 ## ARTICLE IV.
 ELECTION

-The term of the Chair, Associate Chair, Treasurer and other Council members shall be two years.
+The term of the Chair, Associate Chair, Treasurer and other Council members shall be two years \[3\].
 The Treasurer and other Council members can be re-elected.
 The Chair cannot be re-elected immediately after his/her tenure.
 When the Chair's term expires, the Associate Chair automatically becomes the Chair.
 Nominations of the new Associate Chair and Council members shall be made to the current Chair.
 The Chair will distribute the names among the group members and ask for vote.
 The new Associate Chair and Council members shall be elected with a simple majority of all votes.
 The current Chair and the Associate Chair of the group are the vote counters.
 When there is a conflict of interests, the Council shall assign other member as the vote counters.
 If there is more than one candidate for a position and no one receives the majority vote, then a second round of vote between the two front runners will be held.
 In case of a tie between two candidates, the person who gets the Associate Chair's vote is elected.